noraayaz/Azure_Datapipeline_Project/README.md

 - Managing environment variables securely for Azure services.
 - Solving data encoding issues while sending data to the Azure Queue.
 - Handling compatibility issues with ODBC drivers and switching to pymssql for database connectivity.
-- For more details on challenges and solutions, refer to the Challenges and Solutions section in the project documentation.

-**Future Work**

-- Potential improvements for the project include:
-- Implementing advanced data monitoring and alerting systems.
-- Expanding the pipeline to process multiple types of sensor data.
-- ntegrating autoscaling features to handle larger data loads efficiently.